School of Dance

 - The A.J.
 Fletcher Opera Institute, based in the School of Music, provides world-class training for emerging opera professionals.

-- Endowed professorships in organ, opera, and vocal coach/accompanist.
+- Endowed professorships in organ, opera, vocal coach/accompanist, and guest artists.

 - Guest artists have included Bernard Rands, Itzhak Perlman, Frederica von Stade, Richard Goode, and the Emerson String Quartet.